eict-pucmm/quiz-up/README.md

 |   |   |   ├── containers/          # React containers
 |   |   |   ├── components/          # React components
 |   |   |   └──  helpers/            # Helper functions used in the frontend section of the file
-└───── .gitignore                    # files ignored by git └───── package.json                  # All dependencies and script to run the application ├───── server/                       # Source directory
+└────── .gitignore                   # files ignored by git └────── .dockerignore                # files ignored by docker └────── Dockerfile                   # file that contains the commands needed to assemble an image └────── package.json                 # All dependencies and script to run the application ├───── server/                       # Source directory
 |   |   ├── src/                     # All server side code
 |   |   |   ├── config/              # Configuration files